 The Most Reverend Robert Sherwood Morse

-The Most Reverend Robert Sherwood Morse was born April 10, 1924, in San Francisco, California, to Carl Lambert Morse and Estelle Scott Morse.
-Archbishop Morse grew up in nearby Burlingame, graduating from Burlingame High School.
+Archbishop Robert Sherwood Morse was born April 10, 1924, in San Francisco, California, to Carl Lambert Morse and Estelle Scott Morse.
+He grew up in nearby Burlingame, graduating from Burlingame High School.

-As a young boy, he often went with his father, Carl, to Lick Observatory on Mt.
-Hamilton to talk with the astronomers.
-Carl had been raised in that community of astronomers.
-They gave Archbishop Morse a sense of the infinity of space that helped lead to his interest in God and eternity.
-He had also always been interested in history and said that he backed into theology through history trying to understand why mankind was so mixed up.
+As a young boy, he often accompanied his father to Lick Observatory on Mt.
+Hamilton to converse with his father’s mentors.
+The visits inspired the future Archbishop with a wonder-filled curiosity at the infinite space of the universe.
+He later said that he “backed into theology” through history while trying to understand “why mankind was so mixed up”.

-Archbishop Morse has also been the executive director of the American Church Union, editor of American Church News, founder and editor of the New Oxford Review, and a director of St. Dorothy's Rest, a retreat complex near Sebastopol, California.
+Archbishop Morse was also the executive director of the American Church Union, editor of American Church News, founder and editor of the New Oxford Review, and a director of St. Dorothy's Rest, a retreat complex near Sebastopol, California.